How an Ignition Distributor Works in Your Car

 Your car’s engine serves as a huge pump.
 Air and fuel are drawn in, and exhaust is pushed out.
 Energy is transmitted to the wheels to move your car before the exhaust is released through the tailpipe.
 None of this would happen without the ignition system doing its job.
 This system is composed of multiple parts, including an ignition distributor.
 These parts have to work in precise order for the engine to function.
 Here’s how a distributor works as well as what happens when one fails.

 Ignition Distributor Essentials

 The ignition system is composed of a distributor, ignition coil, rotor, spark plug wires and spark plugs.
+So what does a distributor do in a car?
 The distributor is tasked with receiving high voltage from the ignition coil to spark the individual spark plugs in proper firing sequence.

 Ignition Distributor Failure

 A failed ignition distributor is one that simply won’t spark.
 Failure can happen at any time, causing a running engine to stop or making it impossible for a cold engine to turn over in the first place.